-Most elements are free, but there are some that cost $1.
-If you do pay for it and you can edit your document for up to 24 hours after you first download it before you need to pay for the element again).
+Most elements are free, but some cost $1.
+If you pay for it and you can edit your document for up to 24 hours after you first download it before you need to pay for the element again).
 Make sure you export this as a pdf as well.

 No matter how you made the printable, it should be in a pdf format.
 But, you can’t add a pdf as an image to your form.
-That means you need to take a create a thumbnail of your printable so you can add it to your form.
+That means you need to create a thumbnail of your printable to add it to your form.
 There are a couple of ways to do this.

 CREATE A JPG OF THE PDF

-One way to get a printable is to convert, or save, the printable in a jpg format.
-That takes it from the printable to an image, which can be manipulated and added where needed (such as forms and other places in your blog posts).
+One way to get your printable download is to convert or save the printable in a jpg format.
+That takes it from the printable to an image that can be manipulated.
+Then you will add it where needed (such as forms and other places in your blog posts).

 Whether you use a Mac or PC, you can also use an online converter to change your PDF to a jpg format.
 One such site is PDF to Image.
 Follow the steps to get your form in the right format.